-Overall, the women participants' parents were involved in their children's lives, but not so involved as to direct those lives.
-The participants were encouraged to explore new experiences and were supported both with parental time and resources.
+The women seem to have been members of families in which the parents were involved in their children's lives, but not so involved as to direct those lives.
+They were generally encouraged to explore new experiences and were supported, both with parental time and resources.
 The families were gendered in that there were understood male and female roles.
 As girls, they were aware of those roles.
 However, the roles did not seem to serve as a prohibition.
 They were allowed, even encouraged, to assume alternative roles.
 There were gender differences among siblings, and those differences were both tolerated and celebrated.
-Finally, failure was not only permitted, but often understood to offer an opportunity for "getting better," and there was tangible parental support for getting better.
-The women understood that even when they experienced difficulties elsewhere, there would always be acceptance and reassurance at home.
+Finally, failure was not only permitted, but it was also often understood to offer an opportunity for "getting better."
 Outside of the family, their gender socialization was what one might expect.
 Again, there were understood male and female roles.
 However, unlike in the family, assuming alternative roles sometimes came with consequences.
 Indeed, what seemed most disturbing to these women were the limitations that these gendered roles placed on them, e.g., girls are not interested in understanding how things work; or how those limitations were assumed by others to be true, e.g., girls are not good at math.
-The women participants experienced both kinds of role limitations.
+The women we interviewed experienced both kinds of role limitations.
 And, while all the women growing up were comfortable in their normative gendered roles, they also bristled, some less and some more, when they experienced those limitations.

 School represented an opportunity to explore interests, to learn by doing new things - less in relation to the standard curriculum and more in terms of what might be considered extracurricular activities, e.g., clubs or competitions.
 There was always "something to do."
-And doing these somethings allowed them to explore, to better understand their capabilities and interests, to gain confidence, and to develop greater self-efficacy and a sense of belonging in relation to their peers.
+And doing these somethings allowed them to explore, to better understand their capabilities and interests, to gain confidence, to develop greater self-efficacy and a sense of belonging in relation to their peers.
 This seemed quite important for positive identity formation.
-It was also important that what they explored or did was challenging and required a commitment.
+It was also important that what they explored was challenging and required a commitment.
 It was sometimes the case that the challenge and required commitment were actually more engaging than the activities themselves.
 Those engagements that endured often became identity-defining.
+The women we interviewed seemed "ready" for project teams.
+They were aware of the potential biases and the consequences, and they were familiar with an extracurricular commitment.
+Indeed, they understood that, while challenging, both the experiences and the results of those experiences could be very positive personally.